 It may seem odd to suggest wearing ‘sunglasses’ at night, but many drivers swear by them.
 The (usually) yellow tinted lenses reduce glare from modern headlamps which have more daylight-like blue colour to the beams.
 The more expensive products will have anti-glare polarised filters too, and you can either buy them as separate glasses or a ‘clip-on’ addition for your prescription lenses.

-They can reduce your general visibility though, so use them with caution.
+Glasses for driving at night can reduce your general visibility though, so use them with caution.
 If possible, try them out or try a cheaper pair before spending substantial amounts on them.